awsdocs/amazon-ecs-developer-guide/doc_source/service-autoscaling-targettracking.md

-# Target Tracking Scaling Policies<a name="service-autoscaling-targettracking"></a>
+# Target tracking scaling policies<a name="service-autoscaling-targettracking"></a>

 With target tracking scaling policies, you select a metric and set a target value\.
 Amazon ECS Service Auto Scaling creates and manages the CloudWatch alarms that trigger the scaling policy and calculates the scaling adjustment based on the metric and the target value\.
 The scaling policy adds or removes service tasks as required to keep the metric at, or close to, the specified target value\.
 In addition to keeping the metric close to the target value, a target tracking scaling policy also adjusts to the fluctuations in the metric due to a fluctuating load pattern and minimizes rapid fluctuations in the number of tasks running in your service\.

 ## Considerations<a name="targettracking-considerations"></a>

-Keep the following considerations in mind:
+Keep the following considerations in mind\.
 + A target tracking scaling policy assumes that it should perform scale out when the specified metric is above the target value\.
 You cannot use a target tracking scaling policy to scale out when the specified metric is below the target value\.
 + A target tracking scaling policy does not perform scaling when the specified metric has insufficient data\.
 It does not perform scale in because it does not interpret insufficient data as low utilization\.
 + You may see gaps between the target value and the actual metric data points\.
 This is because Service Auto Scaling always acts conservatively by rounding up or down when it determines how much capacity to add or remove\.
 This prevents it from adding insufficient capacity or removing too much capacity\.
 + To ensure application availability, the service scales out proportionally to the metric as fast as it can, but scales in more gradually\.
++ Application Auto Scaling disables scale\-in processes while Amazon ECS deployments are in progress\.
+However, scale\-out processes continue to occur, unless suspended, during a deployment\.
+For more information, see [Service auto scaling and deployments](service-auto-scaling.md#service-auto-scaling-deployments)\.
 + You can have multiple target tracking scaling policies for an Amazon ECS service, provided that each of them uses a different metric\.
 The intention of Service Auto Scaling is to always prioritize availability, so its behavior differs depending on whether the target tracking policies are ready for scale out or scale in\.
 It will scale out the service if any of the target tracking policies are ready for scale out, but will scale in only if all of the target tracking policies \(with the scale\-in portion enabled\) are ready to scale in\.
 + Do not edit or delete the CloudWatch alarms that Service Auto Scaling manages for a target tracking scaling policy\.
 Service Auto Scaling deletes the alarms automatically when you delete the scaling policy\.

-## Tutorial: Service Auto Scaling with Target Tracking<a name="targettracking-tutorial"></a>
+## Tutorial: Service auto scaling with target tracking<a name="targettracking-tutorial"></a>

 The following procedures help you to create an Amazon ECS cluster and a service that uses target tracking to scale out \(and in\) automatically based on demand\.